 (who also served as an executive producer) doing much of the voice work and movements.
 Despite Zemeckis having made some legendary movies

 , the movie is unfortunately remembered for sliding into the Uncanny Valley

 .
 It was also dedicated to Michael Jeter, who had spent his final acting role on this movie.
 Very

 mixed opinions were dished about The Polar Express

 ; some critics considered it to be a faithful adaptation, while others relentlessly panned the visual effects, especially the so-called "dead eye syndrome".
-It was nominated for three Academy Awards, but only got a 56% rating on the Tomatometer
+It was nominated for three Academy Awards (Best Sound Editing, Best Sound Mixing, and Best Original Song), but received mixed reviews from critics, getting a 56% rating on the Tomatometer

 .
 When it comes down to it, there's really no middle ground with the film.
 It's a borderline example of Love It or Hate It